-On the day of inspection the partners in the practice demonstrated they had the experience, capacity and capability to run the practice and ensure high quality care.
+On the day of inspection the lead GP and practice manager in the practice demonstrated they had the experience, capacity and capability to run the practice and ensure high quality care.
 They told us they prioritised safe, high quality and compassionate care.
-Staff told us the partners were approachable and always took the time to listen to all members of staff.
+Staff told us the lead GP and practice manager were approachable and always took the time to listen to all members of staff.

 The provider was aware of and had systems in place to ensure compliance with the requirements of the duty of candour.
 (The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment).
 This included support training for all staff on communicating with patients about notifiable safety incidents.
-The partners encouraged a culture of openness and honesty.
-The practice had systems in place to ensure that when things went wrong with care and treatment.
+The practice encouraged a culture of openness and honesty.
+The practice had systems in place to ensure that when things went wrong with care and treatment:

-- The practice gave affected people reasonable support, truthful information and a verbal and written apology - The practice kept written records of verbal interactions as well as written correspondence.
+- The practice gave affected people reasonable support, truthful information and a verbal and written apology. - The practice kept written records of verbal interactions as well as written correspondence.

-There was a clear leadership structure in place and staff felt supported by management.
+There was a clear leadership structure in place that had named members of staff in lead roles.
+For example safeguarding and complaints.